qbee-io/terraform-provider-qbee/docs/resources/filemanager_file.md

 ### Required

-- `file_hash` (String) The hash of the source file.
+- `file_sha256` (String) The filebase64sha256 of the source file.
 Required to ensure resource updates if the file changes.
-Should be equal to `filesha1(sourcefile)`.
 - `parent` (String) The parent directory of the file.
 Must include a trailing slash.
 The parent will be created as an unmanaged directory if it does not yet exist.
 - `sourcefile` (String) The source file to upload.